Traditional Polish dumplings, known as pierogi or perogies, are easy to make, and you can top them and stuff them with various creations.

 Perogie Making Takes Practice

-So with a big help from my friend Mellissa and her mother-in-law we decided that a huge batch or perogies were needed to fill our freezers.
+So with extensive help from my friend Mellissa and her mother-in-law, we decided that a huge batch or perogies were needed to fill our freezers.

 I had made my perogies mixture the night before and had added cheddar cheese.

-The men didn’t get off easy either without help, the more the merrier as they were sitting at the table filling and pinching perogies.
+The men didn’t get off easy without helping us, either.
+The more hands, the merrier as they sat at the table filling and pinching perogies.

 Easy Perogie Stuffing Ideas